fkie-cad/Logprep/doc/source/getting_started.rst

 If you want to try out the FDA and UCL you first have to do some preparations.

+0. Run the quickstart setup with the :code:`oauth2` profile:
+   :code:`docker compose --profile oauth2 up -d`.
 1. Sign into the keycloak admin panel and create a logprep user in the :code:`logprep` realm.
    Make sure that the user is part of the :code:`logprep-admin` group and has a password.
+If you choose a password other than :code:`logprep` you have to update the credentials file :code:`quickstart/exampledata/config/credentials.yml`, such that the password of :code:`http://localhost:3001` and :code:`http://localhost:3002` reflects your choice.
 2. You have to login to the FDA with the previously created user and create a release, as well as your first logclass.
-The logclass has to be available in order for logprep to load it's configuration.
+It is also necessary to add an example event to this logclass in order to initialize the first mapping flow.
+The logclass and its mapping flow has to be available in order for logprep to load it's configuration.
 3. If desired you can also create Use-Cases in the UCL.
 Similar to step two you have to sign in with your created logprep user and then configure required Use-Cases.
+   At the current moment these configuration are not yet processed by logprep though, as the ucl only provides a mock endpoint which doesn't contain your Use-Case configurations.
 4. Set the env :code:`LOGPREP_CREDENTIALS_FILE` to :code:`quickstart/exampledata/config/credentials.yml`

 Once you have set everything up you can run logprep with the following command.